DendrouLab/panpipes/docs/usage/filter_dict_instructions.md

 ```

-For each modality, starting with rna, panpipes will first filter on `obs` and then `var`.
+For each modality, starting with RNA, panpipes will first filter on `obs` and then `var`.
-Each modality has a dictionary which must be fully customised to the columns in your the mudata.obs or var object.
+Each modality has a dictionary which must be fully customised to the columns in your the `mudata.obs` or `.var` object.

 **When specifying a column name, make sure it exactly matches the column name in the h5mu object.**